maanasi8/Facial-Emotion-Recognition-System/README.md

 - **Board:** MAX78000FTHR

 ### Deployment Flow
-1. Convert trained model to ONNX format.
+1. Convert the trained model to ONNX format.
 2. Use the MAX78000 Synthesizer tool to generate optimized C code.
 3. Deploy the model on the MAX78000FTHR board.